Webist/InterServices/app/Service/readme.md

 ### Application services - Use cases

-Business lifeCycle operations.
+An application that does one job, Business lifeCycle operations.

 An application service is a framework that handles operations lifeCycle in own space.

+Meaning this an application service might be a domain model with aggregations unit, but also a simple function such as findDiff() is, as an utility, an application service.

-A lifeCycle basically includes business rules, workflow or a finite state machine and execution handlers.
+A business lifeCycle basically includes business rules, workflow or a finite state machine and execution handler.

 **Layer**
 + Implements use cases